TIY-Austin-Front-End-Engineering/Curriculum/intro/PREWORK.md

 Take a screen shot of the completion screen showing that you've completed all of the tasks.
 Email the screenshot to me with a title of "HTML/CSS Pre-Work"

 <!-- Take a screen shot of the completion screen showing that you've completed all of the tasks.
 Upload the screenshot to [imgur](http://imgur.com/) or another photo sharing service and submit a link to the picture on the "HTML/CSS Pre-Work" assignment within the [assignment app](http://assignments.nutellahabit.com). -->

-### JavaScript:
-We will spend most of our time talking about JavaScript.
-JavaScript allows us to add interaction to our web applications.

-Complete the Codecademy course at http://www.codecademy.com/en/tracks/web.
-This should take you approximately 7 hours, depending on your prior experience.

-This is not how our course will be taught ­­ but it’s great to get yourself as familiar as possible with some of the syntax of the language.

-Take a screen shot of the completion screen showing that you've completed all of the tasks.
-Email the screenshot to me with a title of "JavaScript Pre-Work"

 <!-- Take a screen shot of the completion screen showing that you've completed all of the tasks.
 Upload the screenshot to [imgur](http://imgur.com/) or another photo sharing service and submit a link to the picture on the "JavaScript Pre-Work" assignment within the [assignment app](http://assignments.nutellahabit.com). -->